Michael Anderson Photography – Mounds View Senior Portrait Photographer

 Your outfit selections will have a huge impact on the quality of your photos.
 You can take your images up to the next level by using a variety of styles, colors, and accessories.
 We are very happy to offer suggestions that will help you look awesome in your senior photos!

-It’s always best to select photo locations that compliment your personal taste and lifestyle.
+It’s always best to select photo locations that complement your personal taste and lifestyle.
 Challenge your senior photographer and their creativity to match your desires and interests.

 A little green screen magic combined with light painting!

-We’ve just recently added Senior Portrait Light Painting to our photography repertoire for that very reason.
-It’s totally unique and there’s no other senior portrait photographer anywhere in the world that does it!
+We’ve added Senior Portrait Light Painting to our photography repertoire for that very reason.
+It’s totally unique and there are very few senior portrait photographers in the world that do it!
 The cool thing is that no two light painted senior photos will ever be the same!

-Backgrounds, whether in-studio or on-location, should compliment what you are wearing.
+Backgrounds, whether in-studio or on-location, should complement what you are wearing.
 Color and hue matching with outfits will make your senior pictures really pop.

 Jack at one of the wooden buildings on the trails at Silverview Park.